 Lewis Brisbois provides nationwide appellate expertise for its clients through its Appellate Practice Group.
 Our appellate specialists practice in federal and state courts coast-to-coast, including the Supreme Court of the United States.

 Lewis Brisbois' Appellate Practice Group

 Our Appellate Practice Group comprises a nationwide team of 31 appellate attorneys.
 We have experienced and accomplished appellate attorneys practicing in all of our major markets who are familiar with local appellate court customs and procedures.
 In California, for example, with at least one appellate attorney in six of our eight California offices, the Appellate Practice Group has a presence in all six appellate districts.
 Our appellate specialists have generated well over 400 published appellate opinions, as well as thousands of unpublished decisions.
-Four of these attorneys, Caroline Chan, Jeffry A. Miller, Roy Weatherup, and Kira Klatchko are recognized and certified by the State Bar of California Board of Legal Specialization as Appellate Law Specialists.
+Three of these attorneys, Caroline Chan, Jeffry A. Miller, and Roy Weatherup, are recognized and certified by the State Bar of California Board of Legal Specialization as Appellate Law Specialists.
 Our appellate specialists have generated well over 400 published appellate opinions, as well as thousands of unpublished decisions.
 In 2015, the Appellate Practice Group had 59 victories in 25 different appellate courts in 11 states.
 Few full service law firms in the State of California have as many certified appellate specialists or as large an Appellate Practice Group.

 Why Do You Need An Appellate Specialist?